-Percepio DevAlert is designed to leverage existing secure solutions for cloud connectivity, storage and OTA updates.
-It initially supports Amazon Web Services (AWS IoT Core), Amazon FreeRTOS and ThreadX, but support for additional platforms is planned and can be provided on request.
+Percepio DevAlert is designed to leverage existing secure solutions for cloud connectivity, cloud storage and over-the-air (OTA) software updates of devices.
+We have existing implementation for AWS IoT Core, FreeRTOS and ThreadX, but support for additional platforms is planned and can be provided on request.

-The information flow starts in the error handling code of the IoT device, such as sanity checks and fault exception handlers.
-By calling the DevAlert firmware agent from these locations, firmware issues are uploaded as alerts to the customer’s cloud account.
-An alert may include an error message and any other information relevant to the specific issue, such as software state variables and hardware registers.
-Depending on the severity of the issue, the alert is either uploaded directly or after a device restart, once the cloud connection has been restored.
+The information flow starts in the error handling code of the IoT device, such as sanity checks, timeout handlers and fault exception handlers.
+Alerts are generated and uploaded by calling the DevAlert Firmware Monitor (DFM) API from the error handling code.
+An alert may include an error message and any other “symptoms” of the specific issue, such as the values of important variables or hardware registers.
+Alerts may be uploaded directly or stored for later upload, depending on the severity of the issue.

 Since DevAlert focuses on the behavior of the device software and does not identify the device users, it is not subject to privacy legislation such as GDPR.

 Note that Percepio Tracealyzer is a desktop software, so the trace data stays private at all times.

 DevAlert does not generate any data traffic unless an issue is reported, so normally there is no extra data transmitted.
 Alerts are only uploaded occasionally and the amount of data is typically quite small, a few KB, and you can configure this as needed.

 The alerts need to be stored for some time, but due to the small amount of data and today’s cheap cloud storage, this is a negligible cost, especially when compared to the value of the provided information.
 Say that you have a large fleet of one million devices, with 1 alert per device and week on average, and each alert is 5 KB.
 This would produce about 260 GB per year.
 Storing this data for a year would cost about $72, assuming Amazon S3 standard storage.
 But since most data can be deleted after a short time, the storage costs can be much lower.